 “[G]o and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything I have commanded you….”

-Paul also submitted to the consequences, saying, “We rejoice in our sufferings….”
+Paul also submitted to the consequences of preaching in the face of governing authorities who opposed him, saying, “We rejoice in our sufferings….”
 (Rom.
 5:3); and “I rejoice in my sufferings….”
-(Col. 1:24) Most of his suffering was endured at the hands of the ruling authorities, and he submitted to it.
-Preaching the Gospel wasn’t rebellion.
-He showed respect and honor in front of every tribunal.
+(Col. 1:24) Most of his suffering was endured at the hands of the ruling authorities, and he submitted to it, and he submitted to it, showing respect and honor to every tribunal.

-Paul added instruction to the Romans hat we should “pay taxes to whom taxes are owed, revenue to whom revenue is owed, respect to whom respect is owed, honor to whom honor is owed”.
+Paul added instruction to the Romans that we should “pay taxes to whom taxes are owed, revenue to whom revenue is owed, respect to whom respect is owed, honor to whom honor is owed”.
 (Rom.
 13:7) When looking at Paul’s life, we see he never resisted arrest or spoke against the authorities.
-Paul showed honor and respect to the governing leaders and to the process.
+Paul showed honor and respect to the governing leaders and to the process, even when he was being flogged and mistreated.

 Of course, the world was more black and white then.
 Christians had no power or influence.
 They had no people in high places.
 They had no voice among the ruling authorities.